cycle/docs/annotated/entity.md

 }
 ```

-> Cycle can locate repository class name automatically, using current entity namespace as the base path.
+> Cycle can locate repository class names automatically, using current entity namespace as the base path.

 Following entity options are available for customization:

 Option | Value | Comment
 --- | --- | ---
-role           | string | Entity role defaults to lowercases class name without a namespace
+role           | string | Entity role.
+Defaults to the lowercase class name without a namespace
-mapper         | class  | Mapper class name defaults to `Cycle\ORM\Mapper\Mapper`
+mapper         | class  | Mapper class name.
+Defaults to `Cycle\ORM\Mapper\Mapper`
-repository     | class  | Repository class to represent read operations for an entity defaults to `Cycle\ORM\Select\Repository`
+repository     | class  | Repository class to represent read operations for an entity.
+Defaults to `Cycle\ORM\Select\Repository`
-table          | string | Entity source table defaults to plural form of entity role
+table          | string | Entity source table.
+Defaults to plural form of entity role
-database       | string | Database name, defaults to `null` (default database)
+database       | string | Database name.
+Defaults to `null` (default database)
-readonlySchema | bool   | Set to true to disable schema synchronization for the assigned table, defaults to `false`
+readonlySchema | bool   | Set to true to disable schema synchronization for the assigned table.
+Defaults to `false`
-source         | class  | Entity source class (internal), defaults to `Cycle\ORM\Select\Source`
+source         | class  | Entity source class (internal).
+Defaults to `Cycle\ORM\Select\Source`
-constrain      | class  | Class name of constraint to be applied to every entity query, defaults to `null`
+constrain      | class  | Class name of constraint to be applied to every entity query.
+Defaults to `null`

-For example typical entity description might look like:
+For example, a  typical entity description might look like:

 ```php
 use Cycle\Annotated\Annotation\Entity;